davidson16807/languages/conlangs/tsan-chanese/README.md

 Progress is made in science during this time.
 Several lost concepts and technologies are rediscovered.
 Neologisms are created to describe rediscovered concepts, and many of these words are derived from existing words within Court language.
+Both court and vulgar languages now show signs of becoming inflectional, with standardized morpheme combinations that are on their way to becoming conjugation and declension systems.